GoClipse/goclipse/README.md

 Eclipse IDE Plug-in for the Go programming language

 GoClipse is an Eclipse plugin that adds IDE functionality to the Eclipse platform for the Go programming language.
 The purpose of GoClipse is to create an environment in which development of Go is easy for a beginner to intermediate user.
-Development is slow, but ongoing.
-If you would like to help out, please leave a comment stating so in the GoClipse forum.

 #####Update Site for Release 0.7.6
 http://goclipse.googlecode.com/svn/trunk/goclipse-update-site/